CESNET/eInfra-docs/topics/compute/sensitive/docs/migration-from-muni.md

 # How will this change affect you?

+**No users deployment and running applications will be affected by this change.**

 ## Principal investigators

-- From now on, you will have to manage the persons who have the right to access SensitiveCloud resources exclusively from the identity management system e&#8209;INFRA&#160;CZ.
-It is located at: [perun.e‑infra.cz](https://perun.e-infra.cz).
+- From now on, you will have to manage the access to the SensitiveCloud resources for your collaborators exclusively from the identity management system of e&#8209;INFRA&#160;CZ.
+The system is located at: [perun.e‑infra.cz](https://perun.e-infra.cz).
-- New mechanism for managing collaborators over SensitiveCloud resources via logins.
-[How to add/remove collaborators to SensitiveCloud project](./manage-project)
+- New mechanism for managing collaborators over SensitiveCloud resources via applications.
+[How to add/remove collaborators to SensitiveCloud project](../manage-project)

 ## Users of SensitiveCloud